How to Start a Food Truck in West Virginia (2026)

 City of Charleston Street Vending Permit City of Charleston $20 1-2 weeks

-Workers’ Compensation Insurance Private carrier (required if employees) Varies by payroll Before first hire
+Workers’ Compensation Insurance Private carrier (required at 3+ employees) Varies by payroll (NCCI code 9082) Before 3rd employee starts

 How to Start a Food Truck in West Virginia (Step by Step)

-Step 1: Form Your Business Entity and Register with the Tax Department
+Step 1: Form Your Business and Register with the Tax Department

-Before applying for food permits, establish your legal business structure:
+Before applying for food permits, establish your business structure:

-• LLC formation: $25 online through the WV One Stop Business Portal + $1 portal fee
+• LLC formation: $25 + $1 portal processing fee through the WV One Stop Business Portal

-• EIN: Obtain a federal Employer Identification Number free from the IRS (needed for business banking and payroll)
+• EIN: Free from the IRS (needed for business banking and payroll)

 Step 2: Build Out and Equip Your Food Truck

-Your mobile food unit must comply with 64 CSR 17 (West Virginia’s adoption of the 2013 FDA Food Code) and WV State Fire Marshal requirements before you can pass a health inspection.
+Your mobile food unit must comply with 64 CSR 17 (West Virginia’s adoption of the 2013 FDA Food Code) and WV State Fire Marshal fire safety requirements before you can pass the health inspection required for your statewide permit.

-• Handwashing sink with hot and cold running water, soap, and paper towels
+• Handwashing sink with hot and cold running water, liquid soap, and single-use paper towels (separate from the three-compartment sink)

-Under HB 5017 (effective June 5, 2024), West Virginia now issues a statewide mobile food establishment permit that covers operations in all WV counties:
+Under HB 5017 (effective June 5, 2024), WV-based food truck operators can obtain a single statewide mobile food establishment permit that covers operations in all West Virginia counties:

 Application process:

-• Contact your home county health department (the county where you reside or the county where your commissary is located)
+• Contact your home county health department — the county where you reside, or the county where your commissary (if required) is located

 • Request the SF-47 Application for a Statewide Mobile Food Establishment Permit